 4. Hitman: Absolution (2012)

-The gameplay is up to scratch too, although long-time fans might actually be disappointed by the game’s linearity at points, and tendency towards action rather than stealth.
+The gameplay is also up to scratch, although long-time fans might be disappointed by the game’s linearity at points, and tendency towards action rather than stealth.
 This is highlighted by the fact that Agent 47 has a special ability that allows him to freeze time and tag multiple enemies to shoot quickly.
 Although there are also some superb stealth segments such as one set in a train station, and others like a Chicago strip club where you have multiple ways to kill the target.
 All in all, this is a Hitman game with superb production values and gameplay to match.

 Came out on: PC, PS4, Xbox One, Xbox 360 and PS3.